Configuring User Authentication for Password Resets

 Configuring User Prompts

-If you do not want users to be prompted to enter their alternate phone or email or to answer security questions, ensure the boxes to authenticate using those options are unchecked in both the password resets and unlock panel and in the strong authentication methods panel.
+If you do not want users to be prompted to enter their alternate phone or email or to answer security questions, ensure the checkboxes to authenticate using those options are cleared in both the password resets and unlock panel and in the strong authentication methods panel.
 Alternatively, if you aggregate an alternate phone number or email, users will not be prompted to enter that information.

 Providing Codes by Phone